arivolispark/blog/README.md

 CDF is an integral of PMF.

 CDF applies to both discrete and continuous, but PDF applies to only continuous variables.

+Binomial distribution is a _collection_ of _independent_ Bernoulli trials.